One moment.

 Proof: Internal mobility candidates matched the top-performer pattern for the target role at rates comparable to external hires scored by the same model.

-Every operational system generates signal.
-The brain reads it, drafts the next action, and lets your team approve.
+Read the use caseEvery operational system generates signal.
+The brain reads it and drafts the next action, with the math attached: what acting is worth, what doing nothing costs.
+Your HRBP approves, edits, or declines it inside ServiceNow or your ATS, not a new console.
 HR tickets, compliance reviews, compensation benchmarks: same model, same proof trail.

 Problem: Your HR team answers the same fourteen questions every week.
 Each answer takes 8-12 minutes and a policy lookup.